monome/aleph/apps/bees/README-OP-DOCUMENTATION.md

 # TOG
 Toggles between zero and a given number.
 ## Inputs
-- STATE: any positive input causes the state to change. <1 outputs 0.
+- BANG: any positive input causes the state to change. <1 outputs 0.
 - MUL: sets the value to be output when toggle is on.
 ## Outputs
 - VAL: outputs the current state of the toggle. ‘off’ outputs 0. ‘on’